Findings published in the 2019 NRPA Engagement with Parks Report

 About the National Recreation and Park Association

-The National Recreation and Park Association is a national not-for-profit organization dedicated to ensuring that all Americans have access to parks and recreation for health, conservation and social equity.
+The National Recreation and Park Association is a national not-for-profit organization dedicated to ensuring that all people have access to parks and recreation for health, conservation and social equity.
 Through its network of 60,000 recreation and park professionals and advocates, NRPA encourages the promotion of healthy and active lifestyles, conservation initiatives and equitable access to parks and public space.
 For more information, visit www.nrpa.org.
 For digital access to NRPA’s flagship publication, Parks & Recreation, visit www.parksandrecreation.org.